mgechev/blog.mgechev.com/content/story/_index.md

           During ng-conf 2017, the Angular team invited me to join as an organizer of Angular SF.
         </p>
         <p>
-          Since then I have the privilege to communicate with a lot of smart engineers and the DevRel teams of many terrific organizations who are hosting our events.
+          Since then I have the privilege to talk with a lot of smart engineers and the DevRel teams of many organizations which are hosting our events.
         </p>
       </section>
     </section>